nicholsons/comp0034-week8/activities/activities-rest.md

 ## 1. Map the data to SQLAlchemy classes

-Install Flask-SQLAlchemy if you have not already `pip install Flask-SQLAlchemy`.
-This should also install SQLAlchemy.

-You may want to install the VS Code extension SQLite Viewer to allow you to view the content of a database through the VS Code interface.

-The logical steps for this activity are:
+The logical steps for this part of the activity are:

-1. Create a sqlite database in the data folder of the paralympic_app, and load the data from csv and save to a SQLite database.
+- 1.1 Create a sqlite database in the data folder of the paralympic_app, and load the data from csv and save to a SQLite database.
-2. Modify the `paralympic_app/__init__.py` code:
+- 1.2 Modify the `paralympic_app/__init__.py` code to create a SQLAlchemy object that handles the connection to the database:
   - Create a SQLAlchemy instance
   - Add configuration parameters to the Flask app instance to tell it the location of the database file and to not track modifications.
   - Modify the `create_app` function so that after the Flask app instance is created, it is registered to the SQLAlchemy instance.
     Modify the `create_app` function after the Flask app is registered to the SQLAlchemy instance to reference the tables in the database (you need this so that the app can map the tables to Python classes).

-3. Define the Python classes ('models' in our Flask app) that will map to the data.
+- 1.3 Define the Python classes ('models' in our Flask app) that will map to the data.
 Include a `repr` function for each class that provides a string representation of the class.

-### Why we are using Flask-SQLAlechemy, SQLAlchemy with an SQLite database
+- 1.4 Update the create_app() code to generate the database.

+## 1.1 Create a SQLite database from a csv file

+Install Flask-SQLAlchemy if you have not already `pip install Flask-SQLAlchemy`.
+This should also install SQLAlchemy.

+You may want to install the VS Code extension SQLite Viewer to allow you to view the content of a database through the VS Code interface.

 When you install Flask-SQLAlchemy, the SQLAlchemy package will also be installed.
 Together they provide functionality that lets you more easily create Python classes that map to database tables; and handles the database interaction, i.e. SQL queries, using Python functions.
 This follows a design pattern called ORM, Object Relational Mapper.
 An ORM encapsulates, or wraps, data stored in a database into an object that can be used in Python (or other object-oriented language).